 Psychology Skills Group for Adolescents

-Psychology Skills Group for Adolescents (PSGA) is a psychological group therapy for young people aged 14 to 18 who are experiencing a range of mental health difficulties.
+Psychology Skills Group for Adolescents (PSGA) is a psychological group therapy for young people aged 13 to 18 who are experiencing a range of mental health difficulties.

 PSGA aims to support young people to learn new ways of coping that can help them to manage distress and difficulties with emotions, and to navigate their relationships more effectively.

 DBT-A aims to help people who struggle to manage their emotions.
 People who benefit from Dialectical Behaviour Therapy (DBT) skills may experience emotions at a higher level of intensity than others.
 GRO is a structured group therapy that was developed by psychologists here in St Patrick’s Mental Health Services (SPMHS) and helps people who struggle with difficulties associated with costly and harmful overcontrol.
 These can include difficulties with developing connections, needing control, and suppressing emotions.
 RO-DBT also aims to help people who experience problems with overcontrol.
+PSGA combines skills and exercises from all three models and takes place in a group-only format.

 Queries